JonahDW/Image-processing/README.md

 ## sourcefinding.py

 Choose between outputting a catalog of sources or a mask file of Gaussians.
 Input parameters for PyBDSF are located in `bdsf_args_cat.json` and `bdsf_args_mask.json` in the `parsets` folder for cataloging and masking respectively.
+Example:
+`python sourcefinding.py catalog myimage.image --plot --survey MALS`

 ```
 usage: sourcefinding.py [-h] [-s SIZE] [--ds9 [DS9]] [--plot [PLOT]]